sonjaka/graph-rewriting-as-a-service/README.md

 This repository contains all files necessary to run the application in a local development environment.
 It does depend on Docker and Node.js being available on your system.

-It's recommended to use VS Code as your IDE, as this repository contains a few helpful tools that make for a better developing experience in VS Code.

 When cloning this repository and opening it through VSCode, it will ask you to install all recommended VSCode extensions.

 ## Getting started